ducksboard/api-examples/bash/README.md

 * Numbers -> Gauge
 * Numbers -> Double Gauge
 * Numbers -> Graph
+* Numbers -> Boxes
+* Numbers -> Pins
+* Numbers -> Bars
 * Text -> Timeline
 * Images -> Image
 * Images -> Small image

-Once created, remember to fill the values of them and your APIKEY at "vars.sh".
+Once created, remember to fill the values of the widgets you'll use and your APIKEY at "vars.sh".
 If you don't do this, this script won't work :(

 Running
 ----------